 “Do people on Twitter ever get tired of being so negative and disrespectful to literally everyone and everything?
 Are they really that miserable?” she wrote in a series of messages that she posted to her Instagram Story.
 “There’s hate everywhere, but especially on Twitter.
 It’s like a cesspool for evil 15-year-olds who don’t know what the hell they’re talking about and have nothing better to do,” she continued.
 “Taking a break from that toxic site and the people on it who feel the need to constantly attack me, my cast mates, my relationship, and Riverdale.”

-Days later, Lili took to her Instagram once again to respond to anyone who might have something to say about her stepping away from the app.
 “Unless you’re personally experiencing it, you could never understand how it feels to have thousands of people spewing hate at you constantly.
 I am not taking a break from Twitter because of one person’s opinion.
 As a whole that site is not good for my mental health, and it isn’t benefitting me anymore.
 THAT is why I’m taking a break.
-And before you think about saying something ignorant like ‘she can’t handle criticism,’ just try to imagine thousands of people sending you hateful, critical messages all day long, as if their opinion on your life matters,” Lili shared.
+And before you think about saying something ignorant like ‘she can’t handle criticism,’ just try to imagine thousands of people sending you hateful, critical messages all day long, as if their opinion on your life matters,” Reinhart shared.
 “Then ask yourself if you think being on Twitter would be a ‘healthy’ choice at that point.
 I feel stupid for even having to explain myself, but there’s too much ignorance and negativity out there to not say something.
 That’s just who I am.”